fenago/generative-adversarial-networks/chapter_26/Lab_20.md

 summarize_performance(i, g_model_AtoB, trainA, 'AtoB')
 # plot B->A translation

-### 26.4.
-How to Develop a CycleGAN to Translate Horse to Zebra

-561

 summarize_performance(i, g_model_BtoA, trainB, 'BtoA')
 if (i+1) % (bat_per_epo * 5) == 0: